 Complimentary conference registration will be provided to allow eligible exempt presenters to attend ‘same day’ educational sessions.
 Exempt presenters who are interested in attending additional days will be required to register.

 Submitting a Presenter Exemption Request by the presentation proposal deadline is required for full consideration.
 Requests will be evaluated by NIRSA’s Executive Director or a designee and granted based on budget and membership considerations.

-If you are a member who has a recommendation for a keynote or other guest speaker, please submit your recommendation here.
-If you are a not a member of NIRSA, but you are a speaker/facilitator who wants to be considered for a keynote or guest speaking engagement, please email NIRSA Director of Professional Development Kristen Gleason.
+If you are a member who has a recommendation for a keynote or other invited speaker, please submit your recommendation here.
+If you are a not a member of NIRSA, but you are a presenter/facilitator who wants to be considered for a keynote or other invited speaker engagement, please email NIRSA Director of Professional Development Kristen Gleason.

 YES.
 All presenters must register for the event.
 All confirmed lead presenters and co-presenters for the NIRSA Annual Conference must register for the conference at least two weeks prior to the event.